elizabeth-hernandez-galvan/elizabeth-hernandez-galvan/README.md

     - Facebook Coursera Classes

 ## :office: Most Current Work
+  - Mac Laptop Refurbisher with iDream-The MAC Give Back Project (Summer 2022 - Current)
+    - Refurbished and enhanced used Apple devices and computers
+    - Provide technical and educational support for Apple recipients
-  - Front End developer working with #include on creating websites for nonprofits (2021-2022)
+  - Front End developer working with #include on creating websites for nonprofits (2021-2022 School Year)
     - Working with Design Team to replicate prototype
   - Took part in a remote internship as part of SMASH Rising (Summer 2021)
     - Partnered with DoorDash and Bitwise to design and create a better Dasher navigation app